elcachorrohumano/elcachorrohumano.github.io/index.md

 </div>

 <div class="main-content">
   <p class="intro-text reveal">My name is Jorge Esteban Ramírez Sashida and I was born on June 27, 2002.
-I'm currently studying Data Science at Instituto Tecnológico Autónomo de México (ITAM).
+I'm recently graduated from Data Science at Instituto Tecnológico Autónomo de México (ITAM).
 My favorite things in life are music, the sea, chess, sports, my family, and my pets.</p>

   <div class="passion-block reveal">
     <h3 class="passion-title">
       <span class="jp-accent">データサイエンス</span>
       <span>Data Science</span>
     </h3>
-    <p>I love studying and learning about data science and mathematics.
-I really enjoy programming, especially using machine learning.
-My work has spanned from building ETL pipelines to developing AI models for music classification and implementing minimax algorithms for game AI.
-Check out my <a href="/portfolio/">portfolio</a> and <a href="/career/">career timeline</a> to learn more about my journey!</p>
+    <p>I’ve started to genuinely enjoy software development projects centered on data science.
+Building data-driven tools, like MCP servers, ETL pipelines, and machine learning APIs, has become one of my favorite ways to bring together my interests in programming and mathematics.
+You can see more about my journey in my <a href="/portfolio/">portfolio</a> and <a href="/career/">career timeline</a>!</p>
   </div>

   <div class="passion-block reveal">